National Anti-Corruption Commission (Thailand): Miscellaneous

+2025

+On 24 June 2025, The NACC has opened a preliminary investigation into Prime Minister Paetongtarn Shinawatra.
+The investigation concerns alleged serious violations of the code of ethics stemming from a controversial conversation with Cambodian Senate President Hun Sen regarding the Thai-Cambodian border dispute.

 Criticism

 The core mandates of the commission are to root out corruption by investigating unusual wealth or abuses of power for personal gain committed by government officials or politicians.
 Critics have charged that the commission tackles issues of a political nature that do not involve corruption per se.
 Thus, "...it has not remained politically impartial, the core quality of an independent agency."

 The NACC is known for its lengthy investigations of corruption complaints filed by the public and for its lack of success in prosecuting the rich or powerful.
 NACC's perceived lack of performance has attracted scorn in Thailand.
 Typical is the assessment of a Bangkok Post editorial, "The biggest disappointment, as it has been for years, is the National Anti-Corruption Commission (NACC).
 As the leading graftbusters [sic] in the country ranked 101st least corrupt, the NACC has done little to justify itself...Since the military coup that promised crackdowns on corruption, the NACC has concluded only a single case—the malfeasance investigation which led to the indictment of ex-premier Yingluck Shinawatra.
 That is the very opposite of a war on corruption."
 One columnist went so far as to relabel the NACC the "National Allowing Corruption Commission".